shreyansh26/hydragen-attention/README.md

 This repository has the core implementation of the algorithm and a comparison with FlashAttention.

-At higher batch sizes, Flash Attention has a very high memory utilzation, but Hydragen is able to handle it quite easily.
+At higher batch sizes, Flash Attention has a very high memory utilization, but Hydragen is able to handle it quite easily.

 ## Results